 - Dealing with difficult work situations

 Schedule an appointment.
 To schedule an initial 30-minute appointment to determine the approach to career planning that’s best for you, email firstname.lastname@example.org and include your scheduling availability.
 We’re open 8:30 a.m. until 6 p.m.
-Monday–Thursday and until 5 p.m. on Friday, but are happy to accommodate appointments off-hours.
+Monday – Thursday and until 5 p.m. on Friday, but are happy to accommodate appointments off-hours.

-Career events, services, and tools
+Career events, workshops, and services

 - Career fairs and on-campus recruiting